NCAR/finn/README.md

 To verify that the image is created, type `docker image ls`.
 One record should list `finn` as a `REPOSITORY` (specified by `-t finn` option).

-:information_source:  An image is a template to do the work.
-The data for the application (fire detection and burned area) itself won't be attached with the image.
-A container is a specific instance made out of an image.
-It behave like a semi-independent computer stored inside a computer.
-You do your work in a container.
-By default, the work you do will be saved in container.
-In FINN application, we customize our container to let it store the data outside of container, so that data can exists independent of life of the container.

 ### 5. Manage the Docker container